ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 This allows for programming errors such as writing to a closed socket or not releasing a lock.

-There are constructs that can help in many cases.
+There exist constructs that can help in many cases.
 Python has `with`, C# has `using`, and Haskell has `bracket`.
 These constructs bind resource lifetime to scope.
 A scope-based solution is often sufficient,